Open Source VoIP & ICT Solutions for Businesses Worldwide

 Is ICT Innovations planning to add voice translation to its products?

 Yes.
 ICT Innovations is currently developing real-time voice translation as an upcoming feature for its communications products, including its contact centre and broadcast platforms.
 The capability is in active development and has not yet been released.
-When it ships, it will allow agents and customers to communicate in different languages on live calls without needing a human interpreter.
+When it ships, it will allow agents and customers to communicate in different languages on live calls without a human interpreter.
 Updates will be announced on the ICT Innovations blog as development progresses.